Dobby233Liu/HATE-UML/README.md

 NOTE: macOS and Linux versions are untested.
 TODO: dotnet CLI.

 macOS:
+0. Install .NET 6.0 Runtime; see [Install .NET on macOS](https://docs.microsoft.com/en-us/dotnet/core/install/macos) on Microsoft website.
+Also install `libgdiplus` (instructions is in the same document).
 1. Move everything in the ZIP file you downloaded to `<game>.app\Contents\Resources`.
 2. Create a "Data" folder in the Resources folder.
 3. Copy game.ios into the Data folder.
 4. Tada!
-Open `HATE` and start messing with stuff.
+Execute `HATE.sh` and start messing with stuff.

 Linux: (Note - make sure you're not root.)
+0. Install .NET 6.0 Runtime; see [Install .NET on Linux](https://docs.microsoft.com/en-us/dotnet/core/install/linux) on Microsoft website.
+Also install `libgdiplus`.
-1. Move everything in the ZIP file you downloaded to the directory with the game files - the place you can find an `assets` folder in, or the place you can find a `data.win` in if you want to run a Windows game.
+1. Move everything in the ZIP file you downloaded to the directory with the game files - the place you can find an `assets` folder in, or the place you can find a `data.win` in if you want to corrupt a Windows game (in that case, also install Wine).
 2. Tada!
-Open `HATE` and start messing with stuff.
+Execute `HATE.sh` and start messing with stuff.

 ## Uninstallation